dentarg/auth0-blog/_posts/2016-10-07-managing-tech-job-stress-when-9-5-is-unrealistic.markdown

 Even when previous discourse hasn't been fruitful, **in most cases we should continue to be vocal**.
 It's equally important to frame our concerns so they don't evoke complaining.
 It's easy to dismiss a complainer.
 We stand on solid ground when we present well-reasoned options and solutions.
 Even if upper management does not have direct control over some project details (ie., a client with a drop-dead launch date), **good managers should be willing to explore any and all options to help their employees succeed**.

 ## Coping with Work Stress: At Home

+Addressing work stress at work is the most productive way to be proactive at the source of the situation.
+But we can't always avoid taking our stress home with us.
+We need to make sure we're promoting self-care outside the workplace.

+### Physical Well-being

+**It's well-known that [exercise](https://www.adaa.org/understanding-anxiety/related-illnesses/other-related-conditions/stress/physical-activity-reduces-st) [is](http://www.huffingtonpost.com/2013/05/21/exercise-reduces-stress-levels-anxiety-cortisol_n_3307325.html) [good](http://www.active.com/fitness/articles/7-ways-exercise-relieves-stress) [for stress](http://www.health.harvard.edu/staying-healthy/exercising-to-relax)**.
+At the same time, many of us know how _difficult_ it can be to find motivation to work out when we're exhausted and stressed.
+When we can snatch a precious spare moment, all we want to do is languish on the sofa.
+Keep in mind that **getting exercise doesn't have to mean hitting the gym at midnight or waking up at 4 AM to run 5K**.
+Even if we can manage to squeeze in ten to fifteen minutes a day before work, it's a worthwhile habit to form.
+The barrier to entry is lower than it seems.
+Running, stairs, jumping jacks, squats, situps, and pushups are good places to begin. **Start small and do what you can** because something is always better than nothing.